geosolutions-it/docker-geoserver/README.md

 After this our geoserver container is ready and persisting his data.

 For more details about volumes, check the documentation: [Docker - Volume](https://docs.docker.com/storage/volumes/)

+### Custom fonts

+Set the `CUSTOM_FONTS` build argument to a path on the host with the fonts.
+This will be copied to the image during docker build.

 ### Using an alternative war file to build GeoServer container of the stack